 Server and Error Logs

 6200 Productions and our web host use a variety of security measures to help protect this website and its data.
-These measures may include monitoring the site’s operation for unusual or suspicious actions and periodically scanning the site’s various files and components for unauthorized changes.
-If these security measures detect a possible intrusion attempt or the presence of suspected malware, the security system typically records any associated IP address and user agent information.
+These measures may include (without limitation) monitoring the site’s operation for unusual or suspicious actions, automatically blocking suspicious actions or queries, and periodically scanning the site’s various files and components for unauthorized changes or potentially malicious code.
+If these security measures detect a possible intrusion attempt or the presence of suspected malware, the security system typically records the type of suspicious action and any associated IP address and user agent information.
 This information may be sent via email to the administrator in the form of an alert.

 For example, if an unauthorized visitor attempts to access an administrator-only area of the website, we may receive an automated email alert warning us of the attempted access.
-That alert would typically include the unauthorized visitor’s IP address and possibly their user agent information (browser type/version and possibly operating system), allowing us to investigate and take appropriate action to prevent electronic attacks or intrusions.
+That alert would typically include the unauthorized visitor’s IP address (which may reveal their geographical location and in some cases also their Internet service provider) and possibly their user agent information (which typically includes, among other things, the browser and operating system type/version — which frequently reveals what kind of computer or device the visitor was using — and sometimes browser settings such as preferred language), allowing us to investigate and take appropriate action to prevent electronic attacks or intrusions.

 Reports and Aggregated Statistics

 From time to time, 6200 Productions may compile or release aggregated, non-personally identifying information about users of the website.
 For example, we may publish a report on trends in the usage of the website such as total page views, the average number of unique visitors per month, the most popular pages on the site, or the average time visitors spend on the site.
 We may display this information publicly or provide it to others (including potential advertisers).
 However, such reports will not contain any personally identifying information on 6200 Productions visitors.
 6200 Productions does not disclose personally identifying information other than as described in “Disclosure of Personally Identifying Information” below.